 Office Action Elements

-To make your study easy, we have divided the complete Office Action draft into two sections (also referred as elements of an Office Action draft).
+To make your study easy, we have divided the complete Office Action draft into two sections (also referred to as elements of an Office Action draft).
 The first being the ‘Cover Sheet’ and the second is the ‘Main Content’ part.

 Section A: Cover Sheet Section